skipkemoi/alx-low_level_programming/0x01-variables_if_else_while/README.md

-the program checks if number is positive or negative
+the program last digit of number stored in variable n